Sunday, December 11, 2016

 A Walk In Snowy Woods

-We have different thoughts in snow.
+We have simple thoughts in snow.

 Now the light-loving "swamp white oaks" along this stream will be able to reproduce.